 -

 CVE-2023-22515 Impact Analysis: This bug initially hit versions 8.0.x to 8.5.3 of Confluence Server and Data Center products.
-Luckily, the cloud SaaS versions were spared.
-Given Confluence's widespread use, especially in large organisations that don't always update their systems, the scope of this was huge.
+The cloud SaaS versions were spared.
+Given Confluence's use in large organisations that do not always update quickly, the scope was still large.

 -

-Dealing with CVE-2023-22518: Just a week later, CVE-2023-22518 popped up.
+Dealing with CVE-2023-22518: A week later, CVE-2023-22518 appeared.
 It started with a CVSS score of 9.1 and affected every single version of Confluence ever released.
-This meant even those not hit by the first CVE were now in the firing line.
+That put organisations outside the first CVE's affected range back in scope.

 -